 If it weren't for the headline, I would have no idea what this story is about.

-Now the the two salon pieces, and we're gonna come back.
+Now, the two salon pieces, and we're going to come back.

-I'm gonna get to your phone calls when we get back, but just to let you know, it must stop now.
+I'm going to get to your phone calls when we get back, but just to let you know, it must stop now.

 Media cannot allow Trump to make this election about Bill Clinton.